mikepqr/mike.place/content/post/fluentpython/fluentpython.md

 I'm reading Luciano Ramalho's [*Fluent Python*](http://shop.oreilly.com/product/0636920032519.do) right now.
 It's a great book.
-I'm particularly enjoying the *Further Reading* sections that end each chapter.
-Here are some of my highlights.
+I'm particularly enjoying the Further Reading sections that end each chapter.
+Here are some of my highlights (excluding the PEPs and core documentation).

 ### Chapter 2: An array of sequences